Giants vs. Cubs Player Props Betting Odds

-Player prop bet options for LaMonte Wade Jr, Nico Hoerner and others are listed when the San Francisco Giants host the Chicago Cubs at Oracle Park on Saturday (at 7:35 PM ET).
+Bookmakers have set player props for LaMonte Wade Jr, Nico Hoerner and others when the San Francisco Giants host the Chicago Cubs at Oracle Park on Sunday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!